Circle of Life: Non-anthropocentric evolutionary tree - by Brenda de Groot

 Hi there, and welcome to my website!
 My name is Brenda.

-Whether it’s research, art, or advocacy that I do, I aim to create a better understanding of our fellow animals’ perspective of the world, and make the latter a better place for all sentient beings who call this planet home.
+Whether it’s research, art, or advocacy that I do, I aim to create a better understanding of our fellow animals’ perspective of the world, and make said planet a better place for all sentient beings who call it home.

 This website is a journal and portfolio of my animal-infused odyssey.
 Welcome aboard, and feel free to roam around!